 The procedures of the pipe arrangement for the air diffusers and the filtrate water manifold are described in this section.
-The connections of the air diffuser and the filtrate water manifold are shown in the module drawings attached to this manual.
+For connection specifications of the air diffuser and the filtrate water manifold, please refer to the reference document (XIII Reference).

-(1) Pipe Arrangement for the Air Diffusers
+(1) Pipe Arrangement for the air diffusers